What is Acceptance and Commitment Therapy (ACT)?

 - Helps patients embrace their thoughts, feelings, and experiences in a compassionate manner.

 - Promotes the development of value- and goal-orientated behaviors.

 How does Acceptance and Commitment Therapy Relate to Mindfulness-Based Sobriety?

 ACT is one of the evidence-based practices used in Mindfulness-Based Sobriety.
 Many people shy away from thinking about issues in their lives because it causes them pain or resurfaces insecurities.
 For many, rather than address their feelings they turn to a quick fix or avoid the matter completely.
 By paying attention, without judgment, to the issues at hand, patients learn a method of thinking that can positively affect their long-term recovery and sobriety.

-At Gateway Foundation, our drug and alcohol rehab centers in Illinois offer proven addiction therapy services to help individuals stop using and start living.
-To learn more about our personalized addiction treatment programs, contact Gateway Foundation today.
+At Gateway, our drug and alcohol rehab centers in Illinois offer proven addiction therapy services to help individuals stop using and start living.
+To learn more about our personalized addiction treatment programs, contact Gateway today.